lexoyo/static-ghost/README.md

 ### Use

-Load your site's data and start Ghost
+Load your site's data and start Ghost on `http://localhost:2368/ghost`

 ```
 $ npm start